The translation of this document is outdated.

 Commercial Communications

 Section 8.
-Information regarding
+Information on Commercial

-requirements of the Advertising Law, as well as the following
+requirements of the Advertising Law as well as the following

 requirements: